torsteins/inf102f18-mandatory2/hints/gird.md

 by `u` to the location represented by `v` in one step.

-There are multiple ways of approaching this model; one approach is to explicitly construct the directed, unweighted graph.
+There are multiple ways of approaching this model; one approach is to explicitly construct the directed unweighted graph.
 For instance, we can use the convention that location `(row, col)` represents vertex `i = row * columns + col` (in which case, we can easily map backwards as well: `row = i / columns` and `col = i % columns`).